another-machine/public-library/machines/mindmeld/README.md

 - Players switch roles every guess.
 - The game gets more complex the more you win and less complex the more you lose.

-Playable prototype can be found at [mindmeld.jake.fun](https://mindmeld.jake.fun).
+Still very much WIP.
+Latest preview can be found at [amplib.app/mindmeld](https://amplib.app/mindmeld/).
+An earlier prototype can be found at [mindmeld.jake.fun](https://mindmeld.jake.fun).

 No network required beyond downloading the site.